cclearpartners/myi-docs/src/references/custom-parameters.md

 Makes reports on different rows appear as if they belong to a single group.

 The best practice is to put the custom parameter on the first Reporting Block Layout of a row.
+It is typically used with `rowStyle:single;`

 Example: `rowGroup:start;`